 Cubs vs. Nationals Highlights

-Nico Hoerner and the Cubs take on Andrés Chaparro and the Nationals on August 31, 2024
+Nico Hoerner and the Cubs defeat Andrés Chaparro and the Nationals, 5-3

-Nico Hoerner and the Cubs take on Andrés Chaparro and the Nationals on August 31, 2024
+Nico Hoerner and the Cubs defeat Andrés Chaparro and the Nationals, 5-3

 Judge can do it with his glove, too.